iPushPull/interview-test/README.md

 # Interview Test

 In this test you'll make requests to the ipushpull API and display the results.
+It should take up to an hour to complete.

 ## Summary of the task